 The status of the lawsuit filed against Zinus, Inc.

 The class-action lawsuit against Zinus, Inc. was filed in the spring of 2020 in federal court and is currently awaiting the approval of class certification.
 It is important to know that there are other defendants listed in this class-action lawsuit, including Target Corporation, Amazon.com, LLC, Walmart, Inc. Wayfair LLC, and eBay Inc.

 The woman's husband woke up early the next morning and found that his skin was very irritated and extremely itchy.
-At some point during the same day, the plaintiff discovered that “his whole body was covered with little, hard-to-see shards of glass”.
-Subsequently, the plaintiffs realized that their home and many objects around the house were “blanketed with the same little shards of glass”.
+During the same day, the plaintiff discovered that “his whole body was covered with little, hard-to-see shards of glass.”
+Subsequently, the plaintiffs realized that their home and many objects around the house were “blanketed with the same little shards of glass.”